icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 This page contains guidelines for installation of the iCub Console Server, a laptop used both as console and as network server, so that it matches the requirements of the Linux on the icub-head.

-# *Prerequisite* : basic system setup for a iCub machine
+## *Prerequisite* : basic system setup for a iCub machine

 Please follow the instructions on page [Generic iCub machine installation instructions](generic-machine.md), in order to prepare a generic machine for the iCub network.

-## NOTE 1 - about Network configuration
+## Network configuration

+!!! note
+    _Of course, this suggested configuration is not mandatory, but this guide assumes that you are using it._

-Usually, the laptop network conection are used as follows
+Usually, the laptop network connections are used as follows

 - **Cabled connection (internal)** - Connection to the robot; this port is used to connect to the icub-head, both directly (a network cable connect the robot and the laptop) or through a switch
 - **Wireless connection (external)** - Connection to the ouside world, to reach internet; this connection is used also by the robot as _Gateway_ (see "IP forwarding and NAT below)